 Date: 8 March 2021

 Relevant issues for transgender persons, such as the change of name and gender marks on birth certificates and the use of restrooms according to their gender identity, have been taken to the Brazilian Federal Supreme Court.
-Considering that and the democratisation role usually assigned to the amicus curiae, in this Master’s Week webinar Ana Côrtes (University of Coimbra/LawTransform) will present the work from her master’s thesis.
+Considering that and the democratisation role usually assigned to the amicus curiae, in this webinar Ana Côrtes (University of Coimbra/LawTransform) will present her work on civil society legal mobilization for trans rights.
 She looked at both the agents who took part in the constitutional processes regarding transgender persons’ rights and their performance.
 Her analysis aimed to verify the benefits of this possibility of participation from the actors’ perspective as well as the limitations and troubles faced.

 The work looks beyond courts and decisions and focuses more broadly on social movement organisations and their performance.
 It includes a description of the organisations’ work and analyses the major challenges faced, mostly related to legitimacy, requirements for amicus curiae participation in the constitutional processes, and lack of financing for strategic litigation on transgender persons’ rights.
 That was achieved through interviews with the organisations and research considering all the ways of participation in the processes.